 Check back for details as these may change

 1. The Day of Competition will be divided into three rounds and one pitching round.

-2. During the first three rounds, the team has ten minutes to present an overview/summary of their business venture to a judging panel.
-The judging panel will have ten minutes for Q&A.
+2. During the first three rounds, the team has ten minutes to present an overview/summary of their business venture to a judging panel using slides.
+The panel provides feedback and asks questions of the team.

-3. The pitching round is a two minute pitch, no Q&A. All competition teams are expected to pitch.
+3. The pitching round is a two minute pitch(no slides).
+All competition teams are expected to pitch.
 The presentation must be student led.

 4. All team members should be present for each round and for the awards program.